bezabu/bb-penguin/README.md

 - Accessibility

-  - No errors, contrast errors or alerts were returned when passing through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/report#/https://bezabu.github.io/bb-penguin/index.html)
+  - Two alerts returned when passing through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/report#/https://bezabu.github.io/bb-penguin/index.html)
+    - A section with id fixed-image had white text over a background image.
+Adding a background-color property \_ _below_ \_ the background-image property cleared this alert.
+    - The 'Become a member' link which links to the sign-up page and the 'Save the Penguins' link in the navigation bar was flagged as redundant links.
+I got around this by having one of them link specifically to the header in the sign-up page.
+This clearede the alert.
+  - No errors or contrast errors were returned.

 ## Technologies